DanielDimitrov1/SoftServe-Academy-final-project/README.md

   - Route Tables;
   - Public & private subnets;

--> A graphical presentation about the project is coming soon!!
+-> A graphical presentation of the project is coming soon!!